kelsa-gm/item-icon-updater/README.md

     "Item Name 2": "path/to/icon2.jpg"
 }
 ```
+### Icon Libraries
+Foundry 0.7.x includes a built-in library of icons that can be used by the custom dictionary.
+These can be viewed in the installation folder, typically `C:\Program Files\FoundryVTT\resources\app\public\icons`.
+To reference these icons in a custom dictionary, use the path `../../icons/`.

+If the dnd5e system is installed, an additional library of icons is available.
+These can be viewed in the User Data folder under `systems/dnd5e/icons/`.
+To reference these icons in a custom dictionary, use the path `systems/dnd5e/icons/`.

 ## Future Work
 1. Create an updated icon dictionary using the new icons provided in Core 0.7x.